Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Banks versus money transfer companies

 It always makes sense to compare your options when choosing a money transfer provider, because transaction costs differ substantially from one provider to the next.
 While banks offer a convenient and reliable transfer option, they’re also one of the most expensive choices.
 With low exchange rates and high fees, bank transfers are prohibitively expensive.
+In addition, there may not be many that are willing to convert US dollars to Nicaraguan córdobas.

 Joe wants to send $1,000 to his aunt and uncle in Nicaragua.
-Although Joe lives and works in the U.S., he spent a year living with his aunt and uncle when he was a student and he wants to repay them for their hospitality.
+Although Joe lives and works in the US, he spent a year living with his aunt and uncle when he was a student and he wants to repay them for their hospitality.
 But when he sees just how much lower his bank’s exchange rate is when compared to the mid-market rate, he decides to compare two transfer companies to see if there’s a cheaper solution available.

 |Money transfer company 1||Money transfer company 2|